faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 ### Installing the function

-Because we have chosen to not create an app we need to install the function manually.
-We will use [Shopify GraphQL App](https://shopify-graphiql-app.shopifycloud.com/login) and run the following query
+As we have opted not to create an app, we'll have to install the function manually.
+We will employ the [Shopify GraphQL App](https://shopify-graphiql-app.shopifycloud.com/login) and execute the following query:

 ```graphql
 mutation deliveryCustomizationCreate($deliveryCustomization: DeliveryCustomizationInput!) {